Onit Documentation

 Conditionally Routing Phases

-For many Apps you’ll define Phases, which represent different stages in the App’s overall workflow.
-For example, for a contract approval App, you might create one stage for each step in a contract’s overall review and approval process.
-Perhaps those stages would be: Pending, Approved by Legal, Approved by Finance, Complete.
+You’ll define Phases for many Apps, representing different stages in the App’s overall workflow.
+For example, in a contract approval App, you might create one stage for each step in the contract’s overall review and approval process.
+Perhaps those stages would be Pending, Approved by Legal, Approved by Finance, and Complete.

 Some Apps simply need unconditional Phase routing.
 That is, all Records always go through the same Phases no matter what.
-For most Apps, however, this approach is too simple, and you’ll instead need conditional Phase routing.
+For most Apps, however, this approach is too simple, and you’ll need conditional Phase routing instead.

-For instance, perhaps your company only requires a particular department’s approval when an amount Field is over a certain number.
-To accommodate this, you can define conditional logic that will only allow a Record to be routed through a particular Phase when necessary.
+For instance, perhaps your company only requires a particular department’s approval when an amount Field exceeds a certain number.
+To accommodate this, you can define conditional logic that only allows a Record to be routed through a particular Phase when necessary.

 In this tutorial, we’ll explain how to set up conditional Phase routing.